top of page

 His composition catalogue contains such works as the chamber operas Pyhä Birgitta (Saint Birgitta), Abelard & Héloïse and Troijan naiset, Metropolin tuulet (Winds of the Metropolis), a cantata commissioned for the centenary of the Nation of Southern Finland student organisation, and Fenestra Finnorum, a work commissioned to celebrate the 50th anniversary of the Finnish Institute in Rome.
 Sivén was awarded the conductor’s prize at the Tampere Vocal Music Festival chorus review in 1999 and was named the Choral Conductor of the year by The Finnish Choral Directors’ Association (FCDA) in 2000.

-Picture: Markku Nurminen
+Photo by: Markku Nurminen

 Jani Sivén (FIN)